network-charles/CKA/Lab 23/README.md

 `kubectl get nodes`

-### Create a Container and a volume directly without a persistent volume claim
+### Create a container and a hostPath volume

-`kubectl create -f no_pvc/deployment.yml`
+`kubectl create -f yaml/deployment.yml`

 #### Locate the mounted directory and create a file